 Beware: All that glitters is not gold.
 Fake gold glitters too.
-So for scammers, gold scams glitter too.
+And for criminals, so do gold scams.

 It is a commonly-held belief that during uncertain economic times, gold and precious metals are a sound investment.
 After all, they are physical substances and have been consistently valuable for thousands of years.
 You can probably imagine that as the value of precious metal prices rise, the number of investment scams related to these commodities rises as well.